moby/moby/docs/sources/examples/python_web_app.md

     $ sudo docker run -d -p 5000 --name web_worker /builds/github.com/shykes/helloflask/master /usr/local/bin/runapp

--   **“docker run -d “** run a command in a new container.
-We pass “-d” so it runs as a daemon.
+-   **"docker run -d "** run a command in a new container.
+We pass "-d" so it runs as a daemon.
--   **“-p 5000”** the web app is going to listen on this port, so it must be mapped from the container to the host system.
+-   **"-p 5000"** the web app is going to listen on this port, so it must be mapped from the container to the host system.
 -   **/usr/local/bin/runapp** is the command which starts the web app.